Ecco-SC/Ecco/Guidance.md

 3. Q: `Echo` script is too simple!
 I need logical judgment and circulation!

     A: Is building it into a kind of `TCL` script format, just gimme some time.

+4. Q: Why plugin can not read the first line of configure?

+    A: Some editor will add stupid BOM header for UTF8 file automatically.However, Ecco plugin does not recognize which files have BOMs and ignores them.
+    Please make sure that the file you saved is in the format `WITHOUT BOM`